When a loved one passes away, we are at a complete loss and so much must be organised when we really are not feeling totally together.

 A final poem or reading will bring the ceremony to a close.

-A special piece of music may then be played (if required) to close the service as everyone retires.
+A special piece of music may then be played (if required) to close the ceremony as everyone retires.

-Our services are usually booked by the Funeral Director and will be included on their final invoice and paid to us directly by them.
+Our ceremonies are usually booked by the Funeral Director and will be included on their final invoice and paid to us directly by them.